artem701/pygad/docs/source/pygad.rst

 ===================

-The next figure lists the different stages in the lifecycle of an instance of the ``pygad.GA`` class.
+The next figure lists the different stages in the lifecycle of an instance of the ``pygad.pygad.GA`` class.
 Note that PyGAD stops when either all generations are completed or when the function passed to the ``on_generation`` parameter returns the string ``stop``.